 Note: For events of 200m, 400m, 4x100m, 4x200m, 4x400m Relays, there shall be at least two Recallers. - 5.
-Each Recaller shall place himself so that he can see each athlete assigned to him. - 6.
+Each Recaller shall place themselves so that they can see each athlete assigned to them. - 6.
 Each Recaller is obliged to recall the race if any infringement of the Rules is observed.
-After a recalled or aborted start the Recaller shall report his observations to the Starter who decides whether and to whom a warning or disqualification shall be issued (See also Rule 17.7 and Rule 17.10). - 7.
+After a recalled or aborted start the Recaller shall report their observations to the Starter who decides whether and to whom a warning or disqualification shall be issued (See also Rule 17.7 and Rule 17.10). - 7.
 Disqualification under Rule 17.8 may be decided only by the Starter.

 COMMENT: It is important that the contents of this rule be read in conjunction with Rule 2.13 (Referee) as in effect both the starter and Referee (Start Referee when appointed) are responsible for starts and who can determine whether a start is fair.
-On the other hand, a Recaller has no such power and whilst he may recall a start, he cannot act unilaterally thereafter and must simply report his observations to the starter about why he recalled the race.
+On the other hand, a Recaller has no such power and whilst they may recall a start, they cannot act unilaterally thereafter and must simply report their observations to the starter about why they recalled the race.